-By the end of this week, your baby will measure about 15 centimetres from crown to rump and weigh about 500 grams.
+By the end of 21 weeks, your baby will measure about 15 centimetres from crown to rump and weigh about 500 grams.
 Your baby has developed the ability to swallow and can ingest your amniotic fluid but their main source of nourishment is still the placenta.
 Your baby’s hearing is becoming even better now.
 In addition to your voice, stomach rumblings and heartbeat, your baby can also hear sounds and conversations coming from the outside world.

 By now you probably look unmistakably pregnant and you may have had to abandon your regular clothing for maternity wear.
 Maternity clothing can be expensive and although it’s great to have the excuse to go shopping, try to just get the essentials.
 You can mix and match maternity wear with loose dresses, elasticated skirts and other regular wear to save money.